Introduction: More Than Just “Water”

 2. Fluid Dynamics: Breaking the Air Barrier

-A common misconception in diamond wire saw coolant management is that increasing coolant flow volume automatically improves cooling.
-In practice, fluid velocity and delivery pressure are far more important than sheer volume.
+A common misconception in diamond wire saw coolant management is that volume equals cooling.
+In practice, fluid velocity and delivery pressure are the critical cutting parameters that determine slicing success.

 2.1 The Air Barrier Effect

 A diamond wire moving at high speed drags a thin boundary layer of air along its surface.
-This creates an aerodynamic barrier that can prevent low-pressure coolant from reaching the actual cutting zone.
+This aerodynamic barrier can deflect low-pressure coolant, leading to “dry cutting” conditions even when fluid appears abundant.

 2.2 Nozzle Orientation and Flow Direction